 In the name of God the Beneficent the Merciful

-I arrived in Edmonton on 25th October.
-The opening event with Pastor Doug Klassen and I, was held at Islamic Shi‘a Ithna Asheri Associaton (ISIA).
+I arrived in Edmonton on the 25th of October.
+The opening event with Pastor Doug Klassen and I was held at Islamic Shi‘a Ithna Asheri Associaton (ISIA).
 The theme of the discussion was: ‘The concept of self-sacrifice for faith communities as embodied by Imam Husayn(a) and Prophet Jesus(a)’.
 This was followed by a Q&A session.
 The whole event was excellent and attended by many Christians and Muslims.

 In the evening we had a regular Thursday programme in the Islamic Shi‘a Ithna Asheri mosque.
 As it was also the anniversary of Imam Hasan’s(a) martyrdom, I talked about Imam Hasan(a), his advice and spirituality.